Quantum computation in continuous time using dynamic invariants: Quantum computation by invariants

 Let us now introduce a mechanism to perform QCDI.
+Our approach, proposed here to implement QC, closely resembles in several aspects the invariant-based inverse engineering method to accelerate adiabatic processes via nonadiabatic shortcuts~\cite{Muga:09,Muga:10,Chen-Review,Muga:11} as well as the Berry's transitionless tracking algorithm~\cite{Berry:09}.

-First, before the definition of the Hamiltonian operator $H$, we introduce a time dependent dynamic invariant $I(s)$, where $s$ denotes the normalized time, namely, $s=t/T$, with $T$ standing for the total evolution time and $0\leq s\leq1$.
-The operator $I(s)$ is constructed such that: (a) $I(0)$ has a nondegenerate ground state exhibiting a simple structure. (b) $I(1)$ has a nondegenerate ground state which contains the solution of the problem.
-Similarly to AQC, this can be obtained by providing an eigenvalue penalty for any state that violates the solution to be found. (c) $I(s)$ is defined, for intermediary values of $s$ $(0<s<1)$, by a conveniently chosen interpolation.
-As a second step, we can determine the Hamiltonian under which the system will be evolved by imposing that $I(s)$ is a dynamic invariant.
+First, before the definition of the Hamiltonian operator $H$, we introduce a time-dependent dynamic invariant $I(s)$, where $s$ denotes the normalized time, namely, $s=t/T$, with $T$ standing for the total evolution time and $0\leq s\leq1$.
+The operator $I(s)$ is constructed such that: (a) $I(0)$ has a nondegenerate lowest eigenvalue state $|\phi(0)\rangle$ exhibiting a simple structure; (b) $I(1)$ has a nondegenerate lowest eigenvalue state $|\phi(1)\rangle$ that contains the solution of the problem (similarly to AQC, this can be obtained by providing an eigenvalue penalty for any state that violates the solution to be found); (c) $I(s)$ is defined, for intermediary values of $s$ $(0<s<1)$, by a conveniently chosen interpolation.
+Just for simplicity, we will call the lowest eigenvalue state of $I(s)$ from now on as its ground state.

+As a second step, we can determine the Hamiltonian under which the system will be evolved by requiring that $I(s)$ is a dynamic invariant.
 This is done here after the definition of $I(s)$ and can be achieved by imposing Eq.~(\ref{diclosed}) which, in terms of the normalized time $s$, becomes

-Finally, we prepare the system in the ground state $|\varphi_{0}(0)\rangle$ of $I(0)$ and let it evolve during a fixed evolution time $T$.
-The system will then be naturally led to the corresponding ground state $|\varphi_{0}(1)\rangle$ of $I(1)$, since $I(s)$ is built (by definition) as a dynamic invariant.
-As the solution of the problem is encoded in $|\varphi_{0}(1)\rangle$, then it can be read out from a suitable measurement.
-It is worth mentioning that in AQC the probability to obtain the correct final state at the time $s=1$ goes as the inverse of the gap squared.
-Therefore, there will be in general a small but nonvanishing probability for AQC to fail.
-On the other hand in the nonadiabatic approach introduced here (QCDI) the correct final state $|\varphi_{0}(1)\rangle$ is reached with absolute certainty.
+As a final step, we prepare the system in the ground state $|\phi(0)\rangle$ of $I(0)$ and let it evolve during a fixed evolution time $T$.
+The system will then be naturally led to the corresponding ground state $|\phi(1)\rangle$ of $I(1)$, since $I(s)$ is built (by definition) as a dynamic invariant.
+As the solution of the problem is encoded in $|\phi(1)\rangle$, then it can be read out from a suitable measurement.
+The correct final state $|\phi(1)\rangle$ is reached with absolute certainty in a nonprobabilistic way.
+A schematic description of QCDI is provided in Fig.~\ref{f1}.
+The form of Eq. (\ref{dicloseds}) leads to a unitary evolution for $I(s)$, i.e.,